 Ribeye Roast Buying Tips

-If you want to learn how to buy a ribeye roast, you should consider grades of meat.
+If you want to learn how to buy a ribeye roast, you should consider the grades of meat.
 There are many different grades of roast.
 In the grocery store, you will find three main grades of beef.
+In my house, we like meats with marbling and fat, which adds flavor and juiciness to the meat.

 How to Cook a Ribeye Roast

-- Drizzle a little olive oil or vegetable oil over the roast and liberally season it with salt and pepper.
+- Drizzle olive or vegetable oil over the roast and liberally season it with salt and pepper.

-- Brown the roast on all sides in a skillet.
+- Brown the seasoned roast on all sides in a stainless steel or cast iron skillet.

-- Place the browned whole roast on a wire rack on top of a baking sheet or a shallow roasting pan with the fat cap or the fat side up.
+- Place the browned whole roast on a wire rack on a baking sheet or a shallow roasting pan with the fat cap or the fat side up.

-- Bake at 350 degrees for approximately 20 minutes for each pound of meat.
-Use an instant read thermometer to check for doneness.
-This moderate oven temperature means your beef will slow cook and develop lots of flavor.
+- Bake it in a preheated 350 degree F oven for approximately 20 minutes for each pound of meat.
+Use an instant-read thermometer to read the meat temperature to check for doneness.
+This moderate oven temperature means your beef will slowly cook and develop flavor.

 How long should you cook a ribeye roast?

-The answer is pretty easy.
-Look at the weight of the roast, this will help you determine the cooking time.
+The answer is pretty straightforward.
+Look at the weight of the roast.
+This will help you determine the cooking time.

-Your next concern may be how long you should cook the roast?
-You shouldn’t worry about how long to cook a roast.
+Your next concern may be how long you should cook the roast.
+You shouldn’t worry about how long it takes to cook a roast.

-There is a time guide on how long to cook a roast and you should always invest in an inexpensive meat thermometer.
-The internal temperature of the roast should be your guide for when to remove this from the oven.
+There is a time guide on how long to cook a roast, and you should always invest in an inexpensive meat thermometer.
+The roast’s internal temperature should be your guide for when to remove this from the oven.

 Ribeye Roast Cooking Time Chart